Parallel athermal quasistatic deformation stepping of molecular systems: Athermal quasistatic deformation

-which is the limit of the gradient flow and ends up in the adjacent local minima (assuming the gradient does not vanish for $\bm{r}$).
+which is the limit of the gradient flow, i.e., the continuous limit of the gradient descent, and ends up in the adjacent local minima.
+Note, that the minimization $\mathcal{F}$ depends on the shear value of $\gamma$, however, this is implicitly given by the space in which the minimization is performed (the same argument can be made about the evaluation of $\mathcal{U}$).
 Generally we use a conjugate gradient method with $\bm{r}$ as the initial guess. \\

 For ease of notation, we also use the iterated concatenation, i.e.